denten-books/plain-text/40-screen.md

 analogy between the thing being transmitted (picture or text) and electric signal.

-The Pollak-Virag telegraph that Bernhard Siegert mentions briefly in his seminal essay on German media theory was one such device.[^ln3-virag] The original Pollak-Virag machine patented in 1900 sent regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln3-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
+The Pollak-Virag telegraph, which the media theorist Bernhard Siegert mentions briefly in his essay on cacography, was one such device [@siegert_cacography_2011].
+A closer look reveals the reductive nature implicit in the digital analog distinction.
+The Virag purported to transmit handwriting, which was, despite the appearances, broken down into its discrete constituent components in transit.
+The original Pollak-Virag machine patented in 1900 sent regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln3-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
 By 1901, however, the authors were issued an American patent for the "Writing Telegraph," which built on their previous design in an interesting way.
 Rather than using a wave in four steps, the authors proposed an "automatic transmitter [...] capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph_1901, 3].
 In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter.
-In this way, the letter "s," to pick an easy example, could be transmitted by the means of an s-shaped wave.
+In this way, the letter "s," to pick an easy example, could be transmitted by the means of an s-shaped wave (Fig 4-1).

 !["[R]eproduction of Gothic characters'" and "transmission-strip having suitable perforations for influencing the receiver to reproduce